The following protocol must be accepted and understood by parents.

 17. For Saturday or Sunday visits you must call by Friday at 5:00pm to cancel.
 When visits fall on a holiday, cancellation must be made no later than one week prior to the visit.
 If holiday cancellations are made less than one week in advance, parents are responsible for paying the late fee.

 18. Failure of the visiting parent to arrive within 15 minutes of your designated time of arrival without calling to let us know that you will be running late, will result in cancellation.
 You will be responsible for paying the appropriate fee and the child(ren) will be returned to the custodial party.

 19. Except for late cancellation or inability to arrive on time, all calls are to be placed to the monitor during office hours, Monday to Friday, 9:00 am to 5:00 pm (PST).

-20. Photographs may be taken during visits with prior approval of Administration, the child(ren), and the custodial parent.
-The custodial parent must sign the consent form prior to photographs being taken.
-Photographs should not be taken of monitors or any participant at any time.
-Monitor shall not take photograph of the parents and child(ren).
-NO audio or visual recording is permitted for any reason.
+20. Photographs may be taken during visits at the discretion of the Supervised Visitation Monitor, unless specifically prohibited by court order.
+Photographs should not be taken of monitors at any time.
+Monitor shall not take photographs of the parents and child(ren).

 21. There are to be no changes in the supervised visitation schedule unless approved by the court and/or monitor.
 Once the day and time has been set, it will be followed on a weekly basis unless either party requests a change.
 Changes in the schedule must be done one week prior to visitation.